cavo789/blog/blog/XXX/linux-generate-documentation-from-bash-scripts/index.md

 #
 # Extract the introduction block present in the bash file.
 #
-# The block will looks like below
+# The block will look like below
 #
 #   # region - Intro block -------------------------------------------
 #   #